NornirAS/HACKATHON_2023/DEFAULT_SERVICE.md

 # Default service

 This is an example service that will constantly send data and will be available for all participants.
 The data can be used for any kind of scenarios.
-Data is taken from a data set and will be sent in random order.
+Data is taken from a Kaggle [Smoke Detection Dataset | Kaggle](https://www.kaggle.com/datasets/deepcontractor/smoke-detection-dataset) and The dataset is nearly 60.000 readings long.

-Problem Type : Binary Classification
+**Problem Type** : Machine learning, supervised learning algorithm binary classification.

 ### Data Schema